-Year 1 - 6 students are allowed in the coffee shop before school and after school with adult supervision.
+Primary students are only allowed in Bake or the school shop before school and after school, under parent supervision.

-■ ICT - Responsible Use of ICT at BISP
+ICT - Responsible Use of ICT at BISP

 The networked computer system is owned by BISP and access to it is granted to all students who are also issued with a Network account.
 Digital Citizenship is an integral part of the curriculum.
 All users are expected to abide by the following rules.